eclipse/mosaic.website/content/tutorials/tiergarten/_index.md

 The sending takes place from the RSU via a broadcast, so every vehicle in transmission range will receive the message sent by it.
 The picture above shows the communication range of the RSU which is dependent from the settings in the communication simulator.
-The actual sending takes place in the `TiergartenRSU` application which is equipped to the RSU via the mapping configuration.
+The actual sending takes place in the `RoadSideUnitApp` application which is equipped to the RSU via the mapping configuration.

 #### Application simulator event model